Phong Nha-Ke Bang National Park is a breathtaking part of Vietnam featuring botanical gardens, waterfalls, and eco-trail, and local villages.

-Phong Nha Ke – Bang is a breathtaking part of Vietnam.
-Loads of travelers make their way to see some of the stunning CAVE systems.
-But there’s more to this remote area of Vietnam that will also take your breath away, mountains, lakes, rivers, jungle, caves & exotic wildlife this place has it all.
-Create some epic memories in this remote part of the country.
+Loads of travelers make their way to see the stunning cave systems in the area, but there’s more to this remote area than meets the eye.
+Mountains, lakes, rivers, jungle, caves and exotic wildlife fill the area, and we know you’ll create some epic memories in this part of the country.

 Botanical Gardens & Thac Gio Waterfall

-Phong Nha’s Botanical Gardens are often overlooked by tourists seeking to conquer the caves, making it an underrated beauty of the national park.
+Phong Nha’s Botanical Gardens are often overlooked, making it an underrated beauty of the national park.

-The garden is home to Thac Gio (Wind) Waterfall, Vang Anh Lake, a prototype exhibition house, a propagation section, and pristine forest patches.
+The botanical gardens are home to the Thac Gio (Wind) Waterfall, Vang Anh Lake, a prototype exhibition house, a propagation section, and pristine forest patches.
 Its diverse flora provides a rich habitat for various species of birds and mammals.

-Located on the Road No.20 Quyet Thang, approximately 12 km from the Phong Nha Tourism Center.
-Botanical Garden is a natural forest with an area of over 40 ha and 500 plant species within their diverse ecosystems.
+Located on Road No.20 Quyet Thang, the botanical gardens sit approximately 12 km from the Phong Nha Tourism Center.

 Bong Lai Valley

-Scattered with farms and small villages the Bong Lai valley is a beautiful part of the area & an extremely photogenic part of Phong Nha National Park,.
-There are now a number of attractions in the Valley making it a great relaxing day out
+Scattered with farms and small villages, the Bong Lai valley is a beautiful part of the area and an extremely photogenic part of Phong Nha National Park.

-Upon reaching the entrance to the Valley two kilometres on your left is the utterly charming Duck Stop, Enjoy scrumptious fresh BBQ Duck (killed to order), ride a water buffalo & get a tour around the famous black pepper farms of the area.
+Once you reach the Bong Lai Valley, two kilometres to your left you’ll find the utterly charming Duck Stop.
+Enjoy scrumptious fresh BBQ Duck (killed to order), ride a water buffalo, or take a tour around the famous black pepper farms of the area.

-Continuing on another kilometre is Pub with Cold Beer.
-Perched on a rise in the land and with a picturesque view of the river valley, the pub is a great hangout spot.
-Pass the hours in a hammock or swimming in the river (they rent inner tubes) while waiting for your lunch — a delicious whole chicken.
-Fresh chicken is killed to order and should you wish, you can do the entire process yourself: killing, plucking and eviscerating — there’s no other daintier way of describing it.
-If you’ve never seen a chicken slaughtered, it’s a real opportunity to learn what it takes for wholesome food to reach your plate.
+Continue on your path for another kilometre and you’ll find a Pub with Cold Beer.
+Perched on a rise in the land with a picturesque view, the pub is a great hangout spot.
+Pass the hours in a hammock or swim in the river (they rent tubes).
+Fresh chicken is killed to order and, should you wish, you can help with the process yourself.
+If you’ve yet to see this process, it’s a real opportunity to learn what it takes for wholesome food to reach your plate.

-If you carry on your adventure off the beaten track you come across Wild Boar Eco Farm, another rustic river spot serving freshly cooked pork and cold drinks, once again with an amazing view of the valley.
+Carry on your adventure to discover the Wild Boar Eco Farm.
+This farm is another rustic river spot serving freshly cooked pork, cold drinks, and again an amazing view of the valley.

-Moi Moi Restaurant is a friendly spot that also offers some fantastic food options, enjoy delicious pork cooked in Bamboo, plus other mouthwatering choices.
-Relax in a peaceful environment & get a lesson regarding the crops that they grow on their farm These include pepper, watermelons, cassava, corn and other crops
+Moi Moi Restaurant is a friendly spot that offers some fantastic food options.
+Enjoy delicious pork cooked in Bamboo and other mouthwatering choices.
+Relax in a peaceful environment and get a lesson on the crops grown on the farm such as pepper, watermelons, cassava, corn and various other crops.

-Bring a picnic, or order food and drinks and dine in one of Nuoc Mooc’s breezy open-air pavilions.
+Bring a picnic or dine in one of Nuoc Mooc’s breezy open-air pavilions.

 Gia Hung Village

-On the north side of Son River lies a famous village for its rice wine.
-Learn about the rice wine-making process and indulge in some before riding back by bicycle or motorbike through scenic rural villages.
+On the north side of Son River lies a village famous for its rice wine.